 We rehearsed intensively for eight weeks in Cape Town, South Africa.
 Tim Minchin’s lyrics and music are incredible.
 The lyrics are very wordy, require lots of diction and have many repetitive patterns, and when it came to learning them we were drilled.
 The majority of dance I do in the show requires an attack motion and sharpness.
 It’s all very fast movement and we were drilled and drilled in rehearsals.
 Dancing this type of style is definitely an enjoyment for me.

 I’ve been lucky to be a part of bringing this show to South Africa, Singapore and all over China.
 It’s been fascinating performing to different cultures and seeing how they react to our show, especially in China.
 Every city is so different and brings a complete new energy.
-What’s special about Matilda is anyone from any culture can relate and take something away from the story.
+What’s special about the Royal Shakespeare Company’s Matilda The Musical is anyone from any culture can relate and take something away from the story.
 It’s always a special moment in my favourite number When I Grow Up, as we swing over the audience, you get this wave of applause.
 The whole atmosphere is magical and is definitely the number which makes you pinch yourself – ‘Is this really my job?!’.

 How do you find the experience travelling internationally with the company?